 How Atlas can help

-With our online management platform, Atlas, managing sickness absences couldn’t be simpler.
+With our online management platform, Atlas, sickness absence management couldn’t be simpler.
 You can easily log when an employee’s off ill and, with its reporting facility, you can quickly download information like:

 Reports can be exported for many employees at once, and can span back to include days, weeks, months, or years’ worth of data – depending on how long you’ve been set-up on the system for.